enigmosity/learn-aws/developer-associate/exam-questions.md

     - TODO: make sure you understand the differences between [EC2 instance types](https://aws.amazon.com/ec2/instance-types/)
 - supports in place deployment for EC2 and on-premise, Lambda and ECS only support blue/green deployments

+## Auto Scaling Groups

+- with target tracking scaling policies, select a predefined metric or configure a custom metric and set a target value.
+Application auto scaling creates and manages CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value.
+The scaling policy adds or remoces capacity as required to keep the metric at or close to the specified target value.
+In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to changes in the metric due to a changing load pattern.
+It minimises changes to the capacity of the scalable target.
+Since you can define a custom metric based on concurrent usage, can scale the ASG based on that.

 ## X-Ray

 - `~/xray-daemon$./xray -o` command option can be used while running the X-Ray daemon locally and not on the EC2 instance.
 Will then skip checking EC2 instance metadata